coreyk/darkice-libaacplus-rpi-guide/README.md

 # this section describes the audio input that will be streamed
 [input]
-device          = hw:1,0  # OSS DSP soundcard device for the audio input sampleRate      = 48000     # sample rate in Hz. try 11025, 22050 or 44100
+device          = hw:1,0    # OSS DSP soundcard device for the audio input sampleRate      = 48000     # other settings have crackling audo, esp.
+44100
 bitsPerSample   = 16        # bits per sample. try 16
 channel         = 2         # channels.
 1 = mono, 2 = stereo